All Music

 100 Years (2014) is a commemorative video co-composed with longtime friend and collaborator Serj Tankian.
 The work is a somber commemoration to honor the Armenian, Greek and Assyrian victims of the first genocide of the 20th century.
 It is dedicated to all those fighting for truth, recognition and justice for this and all subsequent genocides

-Please note that the video does contain some graphic and sensitive archival images.
+Please note that the video contains graphic and sensitive archival images.

 Chamber